 Team Diva is a big believer that you, as the homeowner, should be empowered to make a good decision about the overall condition of the home.
 Our overall assumption is that most homeowners are unfamiliar on the inner workings of their home.
 You, as the buyer, should learn as much as you can about the home, how to maintain it for the long term, how to make improvements and, more importantly, know what is going on in the surrounding neighborhoods.

-The number one way to find out if your new Diva Dwelling is ready for you is through the inspection process.
-Hire a licensed, bonded and experienced professional.
 We have a list of top tiered inspectors that we can recommend.
 The cost for an inspection can range from $450 all the way up to $1,000 depending on the size and age of the home.
 The buyer is responsible for paying for the inspection at the time that it occurs.

 Many first time home buyer classes infuse buyers with horror stories about home inspections.
 We have had buyers come to us terrified about what might be found during the inspection.
 Our perspective is that you are here to learn and make a logical decision regarding the condition of your home.
 Trust that Team Diva is not going to sell you a hot mess, unless that is what you are looking for in a home.
 Team Diva have been in hundreds of homes during our lifetime.
 Instinctively, one gains a feel for a building and potential issues.
 But you are the one who is making the final decision on whether it is a home that you can handle.
 Team Diva and our team of inspectors and contractors are there to help in that process.

-The inspection will cover the following items:
+A home inspection will cover the following items:

 - Major Systems: Plumbing, sewer and electrical items.